-We are a clinical-stage biopharmaceutical company focused on the development of new treatment options for patients with rare gastrointestinal and endocrine disorders and high unmet medical needs.
-Our lead clinical programs involve two proprietary therapeutic peptides to restore or replace biological function: teduglutide and NPSP558.
+We are a clinical-stage biopharmaceutical company focused on the development of orphan products for patients with rare gastrointestinal and endocrine disorders and high unmet medical needs.
+Our lead clinical programs involve two proprietary therapeutic peptides to restore or replace biological function: Gattex® (planned brand name for teduglutide) and NatparaTM (planned brand name for recombinant human parathyroid hormone 1-84, which was formerly referred to as NPSP558).
+We also have two earlier stage calcilytic compounds with potential application in rare endocrine disorders, as well as a valuable royalty-based portfolio of marketed products and products in development.